elishacloud/Silent-Hill-2-Enhancements/README.md

 # Silent Hill 2 Enhancement ASI
 ### Introduction
 This is a project that is designed to enhance Silent Hill 2.
-So far it mainly focuses on enhancing the audio (SFX, BMG and Dialog).
+So far it mainly focuses on enhancing the audio (SFX, BGM and Dialog).
 But we hope to do more soon.

 ### Features
 Below is a list of features: